Hardwood Flooring Trends 2015

 We're Near the Beach.
 Sand?

-Living near the beach, or in the desert, sand will always affect the perfromance of any flooring.
+Living near the beach, or in the desert, sand will always affect the performance of any flooring.
 Attention to care and maintenance should be given top priority.
 Newer high tech finishes will help handle the everyday wear, but not the inevitable scratching.

 Many Say Not To Use Wide Planks Near Water

 Solid wide plank products will be more susceptible to adverse reactions relating to high moisture levels, but some types are less prone than others.
 Engineered hardwoods will offer a safer alternative if in doubt.
+An excellent example is the engineered quarter sawn Red Oak shown above, manufactured by Heidelberg Flooring.